Texas State University: Round Rock Campus

 The university's Round Rock Campus (RRC) is located in Round Rock, Texas, 20 mi north of Austin.
 Originally known as the Round Rock Higher Education Center (RRHEC), the facility was opened in 1996 in temporary buildings with a small number of classes.
 By 2004, the fifteen temporary buildings, in a lot adjacent to Westwood High School, were full to capacity.
 A year earlier, the Avery family of Round Rock had donated 101 acres in northeast Round Rock to allow the former RRHEC to become its own campus.
-Construction of the Avery Building began in 2004, and the building opened its doors in August 2005.
-The 125,000-square-foot Avery Building was designed to offer instruction and student support in one building, with classrooms, labs, offices, and a library.
+Construction of the Avery Building began in 2004, and the building opened its doors in August 2005.The 125,000-square-foot Avery Building was designed to offer instruction and student support in one building, with classrooms, labs, offices, and a library.
 In 2010 the Round Rock Campus opened the 77,740-square-foot, three-story Nursing Building.
 The St. David's School of Nursing admitted the first class of junior-level nursing majors in fall 2010.
-Ground Breaking for an additional health professions building occurred in May 2016.
-The building, known as Willow Hall, opened in 2018.
+An additional health professions, known as Willow Hall, opened in 2018.
+A groundbreaking ceremony for a new academic building, Esperanza Hall, was held in December 2024.

 Curriculum

-The Round Rock Campus offers the junior and senior level classes to complete a bachelor's degree as well as graduate degrees, post baccalaureate certification, and continuing education programs.
-Students can complete their first two years at the Texas State University San Marcos campus or any community college, or transfer to the RRC from another school.
+The Round Rock Campus offers the junior and senior level classes to complete bachelor's degrees as well as graduate degrees, post baccalaureate certification, and continuing education programs.
 Students who complete requirements at the Round Rock Campus earn degrees from Texas State University.

 Academics

 Student body

-As of the fall 2018 semester, Texas State University had a total enrollment of 38,694, continuing a trend of record enrollment growth over several years.
-Of the student body, 31,032 are undergraduate students with the remaining 4,536 students being post-baccalaureate or graduate students.
-The university accepted 57.6% of freshmen applicants who applied to attend the fall 2012 semester.
+As of the fall 2024 semester, Texas State University had a total enrollment of 40,678.
+Of the student body, 36,206 are undergraduate students with the remaining students being post-baccalaureate or graduate students.
+The university accepted 68% of freshmen applicants who applied to attend the fall 2023 semester.
 This includes the guaranteed acceptance of any Texas high school graduate with a grade point average that ranked them in the top 10% of their high school class.
-Between 61% and 64% of undergraduate students earn their degree after six years.
+About 56% of undergraduate students earn their degree after six years.
 Hispanic students made up 30% of the student body in 2013, which increased to 32% in 2014, qualifying the university to be designated as a Hispanic-serving institution.
-Additionally, the student body consists of approximately 55% female students, 80% students who live off-campus, and only 10% students who are members of a fraternity or sorority.
+Additionally, the student body consists of approximately 60% female students, 78% students who live off-campus, and only 10% students who are members of a fraternity or sorority.

 Rankings

-In 2011 Texas State University was the 13th best four-year school for veterans according to Military Times EDGE magazine.
-In 2019 Washington Monthly ranked Texas State as 200th in the nation.
-Texas State University was included in The Best 386 Colleges: 2021 Edition published by The Princeton Review.
+In 2024, Texas State University earned its fourth consecutive gold designation in the Veteran Education Excellence Recognition Award by the Texas Veterans Commission’s (TVC) Veterans Education Program.
+The university was also named a Fulbright Hispanic-Serving Institution Leader by the U.S. Department of State and was ranked among the best colleges in America by the Princeton Review, Wall Street Journal, and Forbes.

-In the 2022 edition of the U.S. News & World Report ranking of the Best Global Universities Texas State University ranked 1647.
+In the 2024 edition of the U.S. News & World Report rankings, Texas State was tied for 273rd among national universities.